junxit/us-congress-bills-115/metadata.md

 - 2018-04-25 — Mr. Harper asked unanimous consent to discharge from committee and consider.
 - 2018-04-25 — On passage Passed without objection. (text: CR H3520-3521)
 - 2018-04-25 — Passed/agreed to in House: On passage Passed without objection.(text: CR H3520-3521)
+- 2018-04-26 — Received in the Senate and Read twice and referred to the Committee on Rules and Administration.